Dockerizing Watt Applications

 package.json

-file. - --mount=type=cache,target=/root/.npm: Caches the node_modules in the specified directory to speed up subsequent builds.
+file. - --mount=type=cache,target=/root/.npm: Caches the

-- COPY . .: Copies all remaining files and folders into the /app directory in the container.
+in the specified directory to speed up subsequent builds. - COPY . .: Copies all remaining files and folders into the

-- RUN npm run build: Executes the build script defined in the
+directory in the container. - RUN npm run build: Executes the build script defined in the

 package.json

-, which typically compiles assets and prepares the application for production. - EXPOSE 3042: Exposes port 3042, allowing external access to the application running in the container.
+environment variable to 3042, which is the port the application will listen on. - EXPOSE 3042: Exposes port 3042, allowing external access to the application running in the container.

 - CMD npm run start: Specifies the command to start the application, using the start script defined in the